Bulgaria: Doing business and staying in touch

 Doing Business in Bulgaria

-English is generally well understood, although employing an interpreter can help.
-Interpreters can be organised through tourist agencies.
-If arranged in advance through foreign trading organisations, services are free.
-Note that in Bulgaria, nodding of the head means 'no', while shaking the head means 'yes'.
+It is worth mentioning that in Bulgaria, nodding of the head means 'no', while shaking the head means 'yes'.

 Main trading partners

 Russia, Germany, Italy, Turkey, Romania, France, Poland and Greece.